Can You Screen Record FaceTime Videos? What You Need to Know

 What to Do With Your FaceTime Call Recordings

-Once you have your FaceTime recording, you might want to .
-Many people use transcription and content creation tools to turn their video calls into written summaries, , or .
+Once you have your FaceTime recording, you might want to repurpose the content.
+Many people use transcription and content creation tools to turn their video calls into written summaries, meeting notes, or social media content.

 For instance, Castmagic can transcribe your FaceTime recordings and automatically generate content like meeting summaries, action items, timestamps, and key quotes.
 This is especially useful for work calls, interviews, or coaching sessions where you need to extract specific information without rewatching the entire video.